 In Zakynthos, my grandmother’s island, we make the round “Kouloura” on Christmas Eve.
 It is a lovely Lenten sweet ceremonial bread.
 Every year since I got married, we gather around the table, raise the Kouloura together in our hands, over the incense burner and chant …

 This braised beef with zucchini (or courgettes if you prefer) is a classic Greek summer dish.
 By early summer, the farmers’ market stalls are filled with bright green zucchini and sun blushed tomatoes, perfect for this delicious casserole.
 As my grandmother used to make it, …

 Winter cabbages are so sweet and tasty, especially when braising gives the such a silky taste.
 Stuffed cabbage leaves may very well be my winter favorite, but we’ll leave those for another day.
 In this recipe we are looking a a very easy, fast, midweek, one pan dinner, that is so delicious in its simplicity.

-- 2 tbsp olive oil or ghee
+- 2 tbsp ghee or olive oil

-- 2 onions, sliced
+- 2 onions, finely chopped

 - 500 ml water, hot

-- Salt and pepper to taste
+- salt and pepper

 Probably the most iconic Greek roast dinner, a classic choice for Sunday lunch or Easter, lamb is the go-to crowd pleaser in most Greek homes.
 This is my grandmother’s version with tiny slits filled with garlic and rosemary to scent the meat that she called …